Festive Foods

 Depending on the size of your dog will depend on how quickly they are affected by the consumption of theobromine.

 According to statistics though, it is reported that the lethal dose of theobromine is 100-500 mg/kg of body weight (approximately 100mg for smaller dogs, 500 for large dogs) (Finlay & Gution, 2005).
+It is important to note that not all types of chocolate contain the same amount of theobromine.
+For example, pure cocoa powder and plain chocolate (dark) will contain higher amounts than milk and white chocolate, as the concentrations are different due to the quality.

 Therefore, a dog that consumes dark chocolate will be more likely to be affected than if they were to consume white chocolate.